gregallem/gregallem/README.md

 - 👋 Hi, I’m @gregallem
 - 👀 I’m interested in linux OS
 - 🌱 I’m currently learning nixos
-- 💞️ I’m looking to collaborate on configuration and setup
+- 💞️ I’m looking to collaborate on nixos configuration and setup
 - 📫 How to reach me ...

 <!---